jjkcoding/Airplane-Prices/README.md

 ## Key Findings
 #### Note: These key findings are only referenced to round trip airplane ticket prices from LAX to SEL recorded in August 2021
 * One day round trips are more expensive than longer day roundtrips
-* June or December are much more expensive months
+* June and December are much more expensive months
 * Cheapest prices are found in 4 day round trips